Registration of non-EEA nationals

-Persons who are permitted to remain in Ireland for a specific, temporary and limited purpose (pdf), for example, visiting academics
+People with permission to remain in Ireland for a specific, temporary and limited purpose, for example:

 Students who are attending a recognised full-time course of at least one year.
 They are permitted to work for 20 hours a week during term time and full time during holidays.

-Students who are attending a course not recognised by the Department of Education and Skills.
+Students who are attending a course not on the list of eligible courses for a student visa (including private secondary schools).
 They are not permitted to work.